People

 Morgan M. Menchaca

-Morgan Menchaca is a senior associate in the Austin office of Reid Collins & Tsai.
+Morgan Menchaca is a partner in the Austin office of Reid Collins & Tsai.
 Her practice focuses on complex commercial litigation.
 She has represented plaintiffs in a range of matters in state and federal courts, including fraud and negligence actions, breaches of fiduciary duty, professional malpractice, federal qui tam whistleblower actions, and litigation stemming from corporate insolvency proceedings.
-Prior to joining the firm, Morgan worked as a tax associate at the Austin office of Baker Botts, LLP, and served as judicial law clerk to the Honorable Chief Justice Nathan L. Hecht of the Texas Supreme Court.
+For her professional achievements, Morgan is recognized as one of the nation’s top young lawyers by Best Lawyers in America® – “Ones to Watch.”

 Morgan received her J.D., cum laude, from Harvard Law School, where she was Production Editor for the Harvard Journal of Law and Technology.
 She received her B.A. in History, cum laude, from Harvard College.